Batch API#

 Storage Backend Configuration#

 The Batch API requires a storage backend for file operations.
-AIBrix supports multiple storage backends including S3, TOS, and local storage.
+AIBrix supports multiple storage backends including S3, TOS, Redis, and local storage.
+MinIO is supported through the S3-compatible API: set STORAGE_TYPE=minio and point STORAGE_AWS_ENDPOINT_URL at your MinIO endpoint, otherwise configure it exactly like S3.
 To enable cloud object storage, you need to configure credentials and enable the appropriate storage patches.

 Enabling S3 Storage